ImageMagick v6 Examples --

 [IM Output]

-As the result of the 'merge' will have a 'negative' offset (so as to preserve layer positions of the images), I need to junk that offset using "+repage".
-If I was going to do further processing I would keep that offset, so the image positions remains known.
+As the result of the 'merge' the image will have a 'negative' offset (so as to preserve layer positions of the images).
+To display the results I needed to junk that offset as many browsers do not handle negative offsets in images.
+I do this using "+repage" before saving the final image.
+If I was going to do further processing (without displaying the result on the web) I would keep that offset (remove the "+repage"), so the image positions remains in their correct and known position for later processing.

 convert align_blue.png \